yxlao/ball-robot/readme.md

         # replace with your own git address, must clone to the src folder
         git clone git@bitbucket.org:ucsd_team_one/robot-central.git ~/robot/src

 3. Make multiple times (to get rid of make errors).

         # In your workspace `~/robot`
         catkin_make
         catkin_make

-* Green

-        This is an embedded code block.

-    Then this:

-        More code!

-* Blue
-* Red